-2. From the right side of the System window, choose Notifications.
-Notice that the Notification options slide onto the right side of the screen.

-3. Click the On/Off slider to the right of Get Notifications from Apps and Other Senders to turn them off.
+- 2. From the left side of the System window, choose Notifications & Actions.
+Notice the options that appear on the right side of the screen. - 3.
+Click the On/Off slider under Get Notifications from Apps and Other Senders to turn them off.

-The Notification button is no longer visible on the taskbar.
+When you hover your mouse pointer over the icon, the ScreenTip indicates that new notifications will not appear.

-4. Click the On/Off slider to the right of Get Notifications from Apps and Other Senders to turn notifications back on.

-Scroll down through the Notifications window and notice you can turn notifications off for individual apps.
+4. Click the On/Off slider under Show App Notifications to turn notifications back on.
+Scroll down through the Notifications & Actions window and notice you can turn notifications off for individual apps.
+Note that the Notification button in the notification area on the taskbar no longer has a small minus sign.